 Car sharing

+Car sharing is a platform, not a rental company.
+It can be more economical than renting, especially if you need a car only occasionally for short trips of less than a day.
+Regulations vary from state-to-state.
+Be sure to read agreements carefully even if you have used car share outside of Hawaiʻi.
 There are two basic types of car sharing: peer-to-peer with private car owners and station-based with a fleet of cars owned by the car sharing platform.
 Make sure to understand any extra fees that can increase the final cost.
 Listed below are the car sharing platforms available in Hawaiʻi.

-- Getaround peer-to-peer, contactless car sharing is available in the Honolulu Metro Area.
-You can search for a nearby car, book it, and unlock instantly, all from your phone.
-Car owners can make money when they aren’t using their car.
+- Getaround is a peer-to-peer, contactless car sharing option available in the Honolulu Metro Area.
+You can search for a nearby car, book it, and unlock it from your phone.
 More info: getaround | Hawaii (getaround.com)

-- Hui is round-trip, station-based car sharing (returned to the same location).
-Hui is on Oʻahu using your smartphone.
+- Hui is round-trip, station-based car sharing (returned to the same location) on Oʻahu.
 Download the Hui app, apply for membership, locate a car near you, and you are good to go.
+Car owners can make money when not using their car.
 More info: Hui Car Share (drivehui.com)

 Rideshare